 - I Am That (A collection of talks by Nisargadatta Maharaj)

-My teacher, Bruce Rubin, posts weekly talks on his website that I find invaluable.
+Bruce Rubin, one of my most influential teachers, posts weekly talks on his website that I find invaluable.
 You can find them at: brucejoelrubin.com/talks.html

 Any new, positive habit creates the kind of change that brings about growth.
 The normal human reaction to change and growth is resistance.